coleifer/peewee/docs/peewee/cookbook.rst

 Schema migrations
 -----------------

 Currently peewee does not have support for automatic schema migrations.
-Peewee does, however, come with a few helper functions:

-* :py:meth:`Database.add_column_sql`
-* :py:meth:`Database.rename_column_sql`
-* :py:meth:`Database.drop_column_sql`

-Honestly, your best bet is to script any migrations and use plain ol' SQL.